pathiik/stem-attendance-system/backend/qr_code_generator/README.md

 5. The QR code is uploaded to Cloudinary.
 6. The Firebase Firestore database is updated with the QR code URL and student details.
 7. Parent data is also uploaded to Firebase, linking parents to their children.
+8. Student activities (e.g., check-in/check-out) are logged in Firebase with timestamps, and their status is updated accordingly.

 ## Running the Script
 To execute the script, run: